 - to facilitate your participation in interactive features you may choose to use on our Websites and personalize your experience on the Websites by presenting content tailored to you

-- to correspond with you, notify you of events or changes to our service, or otherwise respond to your queries and requests for information, which may include marketing to you
+- to correspond with you, notify you of events or changes to our services, or otherwise respond to your queries and requests for information, which may include marketing to you

 - for the purposes of providing professional services to you via Willis Towers Watson applications; such services will be subject to additional terms and conditions of use including privacy